Nepal Travel Guide

 3. ATMs

 Large towns and tourist destinations have ATM networks with international card acceptance, mainly Visa and Mastercard.
 Most have withdrawals capped at 10,000-35,000 NPR per withdrawal with charges of 400-600 NPR.
-Inform your bank of travel so that security will not block international transactions.
+Inform your bank of your travel so that security will not block international transactions.
 ATM usage becomes progressively restricted beyond tourist areas, so withdraw ample cash before traveling to distant regions.

 4. Cash